nfxpnk/markguide/README.md

 Component description.

-Component example (Add one more backtick to make this example works):
+Component example (add one more backtick to make this example work):

 ``html_example
 <h1>Some</h1>